Brown Butter Chocolate Chip Cookies

 Chill shaped cookies for anything between 1-4hrs.
 When ready, preheat oven to 180C (160C fan forced).
 Line large baking tray with parchment paper, place 6 cookies per tray.

-Bake for 13-14 minutes until edges look golden brown and middle is still slightly pale.
+Bake for 14-15 minutes until edges look golden brown and middle is still slightly pale.
 Let your cookies cool for 20-25 minutes before serving (texture will set and cookies will form enjoyable crisp skin on the outside).
+For crunchy and fully set cookies you can opt to refrigerate baked cookies for 1-2 hours before serving.